check-spelling-sandbox/hazelcast/README.md

-Additionally, there is a `quick` build activated by setting the `-Dquick` system property that skips validation tasks for faster local builds (e.g. tests, checkstyle validation, javadoc, source plugins etc) and does not build `extensions` and `distribution` modules.
+Additionally, there is a `quick` build activated by setting the `-Dquick` system property that skips validation tasks for faster local builds (e.g. tests, checkstyle validation, javadoc, source plugins, etc.) and does not build `extensions` and `distribution` modules.

 ### Testing